cliffordp/tk-smugmug-slideshow-shortcode/readme.txt

 * By default, width is set to 100% (responsive), but here's an example of how to make it fixed width: `[smugmug-slideshow key="TrBCmb" width="450" widthunits="px"]`

-*Don't forget most of these shortcodes have a user interface (UI) to make it easy to create them (so you don't have to manually enter all that shortcode garbly-gook).*
+*Don't forget: This shortcode has a user interface (UI) to make it easy to generate or edit `[smugmug-slideshow]` in the Visual Editor (so you don't have to manually enter all that shortcode garbly-gook).*

 **Does the shortcode work with my theme?**

 Yes.
+It's just an iframe.

+**Does the shortcode work over SSL/HTTPS?**

+Unfortunately, no. The iframe `src` will only be `http://` because SmugMug doesn't serve images over HTTPS ([I wish they did](http://feedback.smugmug.com/forums/17723-smugmug/suggestions/2359876-allow-images-and-video-to-be-served-via-https-ss)).
+This means, if trying to display the SmugMug slideshow on a page loaded as `https://`, your site will have a "mixed content warning".
+It's possible your HTTPS visitors will see an unattractive browser warning and/or not see the slideshow at all.
+More information about this topic is available at [Mozilla Developer Network](https://developer.mozilla.org/en-US/docs/Security/MixedContent/How_to_fix_website_with_mixed_content).

 == Screenshots ==